Babies and Pets – How to Introduce, Benefits & Safety Tips

 - A cat that urinates indoors or on your baby’s toys is a health hazard.
 Felines are also vulnerable to toxoplasmosis infections which can then be transmitted to humans.

-9 Tips for Keeping the Child Safe around the Pet
+9 Tips for Keeping the Child Safe Around the Pet

 Animals can be unpredictable no matter how long they have been living with you.
-Since babies are bound to make unpredictable movements and also resort to unruly behavior as they achieve milestones, it is important to keep a close watch on both child and pet when they are together.
+Since babies are bound to make unpredictable movements and also resort to unruly behaviour as they achieve milestones, it is important to keep a close watch on both child and pet when they are together.
 The following are some safety tips to remember: